spooknik/SkyrimSE-Linux-Modding/README.md

 1. [Download](https://skse.silverlock.org/) SKSE 64.
 2. Copy all .dlls and .exe to Skyrim folder. **Not Data Folder**.
 The folder with SkyrimSE.exe. (typical SKSE64 install)
 3. Install bbe. `sudo apt install bbe`
 4. Download and run [this script](https://raw.githubusercontent.com/spooknik/SkyrimSE-Linux-Modding/master/patch_proton.sh).
 It will patch your proton.
+Please note, you will have to edit the script if you are not using Proton 3.16.
 5. Right on Skyrim SE in Steam and Go to `properties`.
 6. Click `Set Launch Options`
 7. Paste this `xterm -e bash -c "echo Not launching Skyrim SE due to Steam Properties settings.
 Run \"%command%\" to launch vanilla Skyrim SE; exec bash"` Click Okay.